 Select the build type and the desired options, then choose the Build button to generate output through the DITA Open Toolkit.
-If you want to generate output based on the current file (a topic or map) using one of the pre-defined targets (such as CHM, XHTML, or PDF), use the Current File option.
-If you have set up an Ant script to build a specific project (not necessarily the current file), use the Selected Target option.
+If you want to generate output based on the current file (a topic or map) using one of the predefined targets (such as CHM, XHTML, or PDF), use the Current File option.
+If you have set up an Ant script to build a specific project (not necessarily the current file), use the Selected Target option (OT 1.x only).